(Last UPDATED 6/8/19) Description and review of dinner at Canon East Sacramento, a popular Sacramento restaurant located on 34th Street.

 Canon is known for its imaginative cocktails and members of our group enjoyed a variety of drinks ordered from the Summer Cocktail list including the Pistachio/Peach (Pistachio-Infused Rye, Peach, Celery Bitters) ($13) and the Strawberry (Tequila, Strawberry/Black Pepper Shrub, Lime, Balsamic) ($11).

-The Canon East Sacramento menu is designed to be shared, and for a party our size the waiter suggested that we order a “double” order of each dish we chose.
+First of all, the Canon East Sacramento menu is designed to be shared, and for a party our size the waiter suggested that we order a “double” order of each dish.
 After looking over the menu, and keeping in mind that two in our party are vegan, we decided on seven dishes:

 - Bread Plate (served with cultured butter and whipped lardo) ($8)